If you’ve been wondering what it’s like to study abroad in Havana, Cuba, you have come to the right spot. I sat down with Maggie

 Deciding to study abroad is an exciting moment in your life.
 If you take some time to plan carefully, you can turn that excitement into a meaningful experience to remember for the rest of your life.
 And make no mistake, there is a lot to consider.

-Language experts agree that immersion in a language is the best way to perfect it and turn it into a usable skill.
+Language experts agree that immersion in a foreign language is the best way to perfect it and turn it into a usable skill.

 The type of program can vary greatly, depending on your situation.
 There are short-term commercial schools for working adults and university-type programs that focus on academic credits.
 Say, “Sí, sí, sí” to a new language.